-- Lake Placid Olypmic Center – Currently under construction, this facility is home to the actual ice rink (aka Herb Brooks Arena) where the Miracle on Ice game was played, as well as countless gold medals won in figure skating and speed skating.
-So, step inside, admire the banner and plaque adorned hallways, and explore the Olympic Museum with its wealth of interactive exhbiits on Olympic history.
+- Lake Placid Olympic Center – Currently under construction, this facility is home to the actual ice rink (aka Herb Brooks Arena) where the Miracle on Ice game was played, as well as countless gold medals won in figure skating and speed skating.
+So, step inside, admire the banner and plaque adorned hallways, and explore the Olympic Museum with its wealth of interactive exhibits on Olympic history.

-- Whiteface Mountain – Easily one of the most famous (and tallest) mountains in the region, Whiteface is known for having some of the best snow board and ski trails in the region.
-However, if you’re not big into winter sports, you can always hike to the top (or drive using the Whiteface Veterans Memorial Highway) or climb aboard the Cloudsplitter Gondola for panoramic views of Whiteface as you climb to the to the summit of Little Whiteface.
+- Whiteface Mountain – Easily one of the most famous (and tallest) mountains in the region, Whiteface is known for having some of the best snowboard and ski trails in the region.
+However, if you’re not big into winter sports, you can always hike to the top (or drive using the Whiteface Veterans Memorial Highway) or climb aboard the Cloudsplitter Gondola for panoramic views of Whiteface as you climb to the summit of Little Whiteface.
 You could also check out the Whiteface Adventure Zone and disc golf, zipline, or mountain bike your way through the mountain.